BlakeFrancoeur/Roblox-Files/README.md

 Any Sub companies files are in the parent company folder

-Any respatories from github will have a link in the folder to its orgainal respatory
+Any repositorys from github will have a link in the folder to its orgainal repository

+any repository in side a company will have r in the begining ex: r-fosd

 If i put a paid product file in here grater than R$5 Please Let me know Discord: robo_citi